vezaynk/Optimium/README.md

 5. Done!

 #How to update
 This is extra important right now in order to get the 5.0.0 build once it's released.
 Just repeat the steps in the install section.
-Note: Updates will overwrite any manual changes to the theme.
+Note: Updates will overwrite any manual changes to the theme so be weary.

+#Supported features
+- All of Ghost's basic features (Excluding next and previous post, *maybe* we *might* add it in the future.
+Then again, maybe not.
+We'll see.)
+- link post type (Links to any page, simply add a "link" tag and insert the url into the body DO NOT FORMAT)